If you’re visiting Den Haag, you should definitely go for a day trip to Delft.

 Something that I didn’t even know it exists until I went there.

-There are signs pointing the direction you need to follow to get to the harbor and no one was going there, so I decided that I will, I wanted to check the harbor.
+There are signs pointing the direction you need to follow to get to the harbor and no one was going there, so I decided that I will.
+I decided to check the harbor.

 It is nothing impressive or interesting but it’s very relaxed and also a nice place where you can just sit and do nothing.